 a.
 You are gods: These human judges stood in the place of the gods above other people.
 They had the opportunity and the authority to change people’s lives with a word, or sometimes even to end a life.

 i.
-Jesus quoted this passage (John 10:34-39) in a debate with religious leaders when they accused Him of claiming to be God in a sinful, wrong way.
+In John 10:34-39 Jesus quoted verse 6 in a debate with religious leaders when they accused Him of claiming to be God in a sinful, wrong way.
 Jesus reasoned, “If God gave these unjust judges the title ‘gods’ because of their office, why do you consider it blasphemy that I call Myself the ‘Son of God’ in light of the testimony of Me and My works?”

 iii.
 “There must be some government among men, and as angels are not sent to dispense it, God allows men to rule over men, and endorses their office.”
 (Spurgeon)

 i.
-When these unjust judges denied protection and justice to the poor, fatherless, afflicted, and needy they essentially treated them as less than fully humans made in the image of God and to be regarded as God’s creation, His offspring.
+When these unjust judges denied protection and justice to the poor, fatherless, afflicted, and needy, the judges treated them as less than fully humans made in the image of God who should be regarded as God’s creation, His offspring.
 The judges needed to remember this.

 ii.
 There is another sense in which it cannot be said that all people are children of God.
-In this other sense, some are children of God and others are children of their father the devil (John 8:44).
+Some are children of God and others are children of their father the devil (John 8:44).

 c.
 You shall die like men: The unjust judges of Israel needed to remember that others were greater than the judges thought, and they themselves were less than they thought.
 They were like gods only in a symbolic sense; they themselves would die like men and face judgment before the Judge of all the earth.

 i.
-“Like men; or, like ordinary men, as the Hebrew word adam sometimes signifies, as it doth Psalms 49:2.”
+“Like men; or, like ordinary men, as the Hebrew word adam sometimes signifies, as it does in Psalm 49:12.”
 (Poole)

 ii.
 You shall die like men: “Ye shall wax old like others, then ye shall fall sick like others, then ye shall die like others, then ye shall be buried like others, then ye shall be consumed like others, then ye shall be judged like others, even like the beggars which cry at your gates.”
 (Smith, cited in Spurgeon)